This article contains affiliate links. Please read my disclosure for more info.

 So, let’s get started… decorative rubber bands quick tutorial:

 Use the non-sticky part of the washi tape and wrap around the box (i.e. the sticky part is facing you).
 Don’t wrap too tight because you’ll need to remove it later.
-Insert the washi tape closest to the edge of the box for easy removal.
+Insert the washi tape closer to the edge of the box for easy removal later.

 Add rubber band on top of the sticky part of the washi tape as shown in the picture above.